-Indeed, compared to Weil's momentous treatise Foundations of Algebraic Geometry [Weil, 1946a], van der Waerden's articles on algebraic geometry may appear piecemeal, even though they do add up to an impressive body of theory, most, if unfortunately not all, of which has been assembled in [van der Waerden, 1983].
-This piecemeal appearance may be related to van der Waerden's "non-platonic" way of doing mathematics as he described it to Hellmuth Kneser in the postscript chosen as the epigraph of this chapter.
-Van der Waerden was quite happy to develop bit by bit the minimum techniques needed to algebraize algebraic geometry, but he left the more essentialist discourse to others.
-Later in his life, he would feel that he was world-famous for the wrong reason-namely, for his book on algebra whereas his more original contributions, especially those he had made to algebraic geometry, were largely forgotten.
+Indeed, compared to Weil's momentous treatise Foundations of Algebraic Geometry [Weil 1946a], van der Waerden's articles on Algebraic Geometry may appear as piecemeal, even though they do add up to an impressive body of theory, most, if unfortunately not all, of which has been assembled in the book [Van der Waerden 1983].
+This piecemeal appearance may be related to Van der Waerden's "non-platonic" way of doing mathematics as he described it to Hellmuth Kneser in the PS which we chose as the epigraph of this paper.
+He was quite happy to develop bit by bit the minimum techniques needed to algebraize Algebraic Geometry.
+He left the more essentialist discourse to others.
+Later in his life, he would feel that he was world-famous for the wrong reason: for his book on Algebra, whereas his more original contributions, especially those he had made to Algebraic Geometry, were largely forgotten.